Garden Coaching

 Garden coaching is an ongoing, hands-on partnership focused on building knowledge, confidence, and long-term success in your garden.

 Coaching typically works over a season or year and is tailored to your specific site, goals, and experience level.
-Sessions include on-site guidance around planting decisions, pruning, soil health, integrated pest management (IPM), plant identification, and seasonal care — with an emphasis on understanding why things work, not just what to do.
+Sessions include on-site guidance around planting decisions, pruning, soil health, integrated pest management (IPM), plant identification, and seasonal care — with an emphasis on understanding why things work, not just what to do —at a pace that fits your experience level.
+Some clients prefer hands-on learning, while others combine guidance with ongoing care depending on the season and their availability.

-Rather than one-time advice, garden coaching supports edible gardens, kitchen gardens, and ecological landscapes through real-time questions, observation, and practice, helping gardens improve year after year.
+Rather than one-time advice, garden coaching supports edible gardens, kitchen gardens, and ecological landscapes through real-time questions, observation, and practice.
+Regular guidance helps small issues stay small instead of becoming seasonal setbacks.
+This often includes organic gardening practices, vegetable gardening, and long-term care approaches that help gardens improve year after year.

 Is Garden Coaching the right fit?